Jan 28, 2021

 The summer wanes and, in cooler days now, the wildfire danger seems to subside.
-The quarter-acre of blackberries is being defeated, yard by yard.
+The half-acre of blackberries is being defeated yard by yard.
 Mostly I ignore it for other problems, letting days and days go by.
 Dash is in the cottage recuperating from his knee operation, groggy with Vicodin.
 Kat keeps him company in the nights.

-The old car’s oil leak is stanched by my friend John Wright.
+The old car’s oil leak is stanched by John Wright.

 * * * *

-I’m done, I’ve fully extirpated all the old blackberries under the cherries.
+I’m done, extirpated all the old blackberries under the cherries.
 The area, a new glade, is now an open floor of dried brown blackberry canes lying broken, but now it’s a shady grove, cherry-tree trunks oddly dancing.
 They “dance” because, during the decades of blackberry dominance, new saplings had to poke their way through (writhe their way through) the five-foot-thick layer of dense thorns, then at the five-foot point, could begin seeking the sun in their own ways.
 Each tree now has grown thick and strong, in that permanent shape.
-So every tree trunk is shimmying.
-I’m reminded of a particular Matisse with five frolicking women,
+So every tree trunk is shimmying, Matisse’s five frolicking women,

 Stopped for coffee in Grass Valley.
-Read paperback at a sidewalk table again, like old times.
+Read paperback at a sidewalk table again, more like old pre-COVID times.